 I found the development of the standard 3-section rod rather interesting.
 In Victorian England, most fly fishers lived in cities, and traveled by train to the countryside for their fishing pleasure.
 Again from Halford- “The two-jointed rod is in practice quite handy –.
 It is , however, overlong for the rack of a railway carriage unless the passenger has one side of the compartment to himself, so that, as a general rule, rods in three pieces are preferred nowadays.”

 Since Halford’s time, manufacturers’ have continued to address the needs of traveling anglers.
 Most rods now have four sections, which allows them to easily fit into the overhead bins of airplanes.
-Some have even more sections, and will fit into a briefcase.
+A few have even more sections, and fit into a briefcase.

 During most of the twentieth century, the standard trout rod was nine feet in length, with three or four sections.
 This was challenged by some anglers, perhaps most forcefully by Lee Wulff.
-As the originator of the fly fisher’s vest, the Wulff series of dry flies, the triangle tapered fly line, and the maxim, “A sport-fish is too valuable to be caught only once”, his opinion carried significant weight.
+He was the originator of the fly fisher’s vest, the Wulff series of dry flies, the triangle tapered fly line, and the maxim, “A sport-fish is too valuable to be caught only once”.
+Hence, his opinion carried significant weight.
 He favored short rods, often only six to seven feet in length.
 In 1986, he wrote the following regarding short rods-